raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 - Dataverse developer (PhD candidate) laughing in disbelief/frustration: *I'm just trying to make a checkbox!
 Look at this!*

-#### Primefaces auto-generates HTML thate lengthens development cycle.
+#### Primefaces auto-generates HTML that lengthens the development cycle.
 Specifically:
  1. Cannot Use Common Testing Tools
  2. Hard to Develop/Design Pages -- hackish css/js
  3. Difficult to write pages that pass W3C Validation (Dataverse currently does not pass)

 ### Example 1: Primefaces checkbox

 Standard HTML checkbox: